r-trigo/jekyll-blog/_drafts/how-to-build-a-fault-tolerant-postgresql-cluster.md

 :elephant: :collision: :ok_hand:

 # Prologue
-- when developing, being close to production state is good
-- We were studying the alternatives
+Often I get asked if it's possible to build a resilient system with PostgreSQL.
+Considering resilience should feature cluster high availability, fault tolerance and self healing, it's not an easy answer, but there is a lot I could tell you on this.

+As of today, I can't achieve that level of resilience with the same ease as MongoDB built-in features.
+But let's see what we can in fact do with the help of **repmgr** and some other tooling.

 # Motivation
-- Vagrant for single command deployment
+What will this tutorial provide?
+In the end of this exercise, we will have things that come in handy, such as:
-- Ansible can be used for production
+- a few Ansible roles that can be reused for production
+- a Vagrantfile for single command cluster deployment
+- a more realistic development environment as when developing, being close to production state is good to foresee "production exclusive issues"

 # Objectives
-Build a local development environment PostgreSQL cluster with fault tolerance capabilites.
+- build a local development environment PostgreSQL cluster with fault tolerance capabilites
+- develop configuration management code to reuse in production

 # Pre-requisites
 Install [Vagrant][1], [VirtualBox][2] and [Ansible][3]